keithalewis/papers/probability.md

 Probability is an extension of logic.
 Instead of propositions being either true or false a degree of belief can be specified for events occurring, or not occuring.
-All probabilities are conditional on models of available information.
+All probabilities are conditional the model of available information.

 # Probability Model

-A probability model specifies a sample space and a probability measure.
-Algebras of events model partial information.
+A _probability model_ specifies a _sample space_ and a _probability
+measure_. _Algebras_ of events model partial information.

 ## Sample Space

-A sample space is what can happen in a model: heads or tails as the outcome of a coin toss, the integers from 1 to 6 as the outcomes of rolling a single die, the set of all sequences of not more than 280 characters as a model of possible Twitter tweets.
+A sample space is the set of what can happen in a model: heads or tails as the outcome of a coin toss, the integers from 1 to 6 as the outcomes of rolling a single die, the set of all sequences of not more than 280 characters as a model of possible Twitter tweets.

+An element of a sample space is called an _outcome_.
 An _event_ is a subset of a sample space.

 <!--